 A surprise culinary adventure

 So one day, while surfing the net, I stumbled on an Accra recipe from “HaitianCulture.com.”
-I was glad to see that it did not require flour, egg, and black-eyed peas.
+I was glad it did not require flour, egg, or black-eyed peas.
 It did not take me long to try the recipe at all.

 When I made the Accra, I used a food processor instead of grating the Malangas.
 I was pleased with the taste and mainly the texture.
 It was crispy and light.
-The only downside is that you have to eat the fritters immediately; otherwise, they will become soggy.
+The only downside is that you must eat the fritters immediately; otherwise, they will become soggy.

 The next time I made it, I did not add the chicken bouillon but added a fresh spice mixture and added salt gradually until it was perfectly seasoned.
 So after adding my twist, I started thinking about other ways to make the fritters.
 I thought about BAKING!
 Yes, I did!
 I figured I would cut down on the oil to make it healthier.